Holiday search

-Soft coral reef in Komodo, Indonesia
+Soft coral reef in Komodo National Park, Indonesia

 Corals are marine invertebrates within the class Anthozoa and phylum Cnidaria – incidentally the same class and phylum that sea anemones belong to.
 The individual coral animal is called a coral ‘polyp’ and typically many identical polyps will join together to form the overall coral colony.